andrew-oxenburgh/vercel-website/_posts/articles/2017-05-05-python-truthiness-testing.md

 ~~~
 {: .language-python}

-I come form a strict C/C++/Java style of programming, and my preferences are all informed by that, but when unit testing, be specific.
+I come from a strict C/C++/Java style of programming, and my preferences are all informed by that, but when unit testing, be specific.